Chandan65171/Chandan65171/README.md

 Welcome to my GitHub profile.....

-Hi there! 👋 I'm Chandan Maity,a final year B.Tech Student and a passionate Data Analyst with a love for extractinging insights from raw,messy & unstructured data.
+Hi there! 👋 I'm Chandan Maity,recently graduated in Information Technology and a passionate Data Analyst with a love for extractinging insights from raw,messy & unstructured data.

-👩‍💻 A Passionate Data Analyst and Certified Data Analyst
+👩‍💻 A Passionate Data and Certified Data Analyst.

 🎯 Passionate about converting data into insights and building frameworks for decision-making.